Yuan Shikai

-Following the outbreak of the Wuchang Uprising in October 1911, the Qing court, desperate to maintain control as revolutionary forces seized key provinces, recalled Yuan from retirement and appointed him Prime Minister of the Imperial Cabinet.
-Leveraging his position as commander of the Beiyang Army, Yuan engaged in brief fighting with Sun Yat-sen's revolutionaries before opening negotiations, brokering a deal that led to the abdication of the child emperor Puyi in early 1912, effectively ending over two thousand years of imperial rule.
-In return, Yuan was chosen as the first official president of the Republic of China after Sun voluntarily stepped aside in his favor.
+Following the Wuchang Uprising in October 1911, the Qing court recalled Yuan from retirement and appointed him Prime Minister of the Imperial Cabinet.
+Yuan's Beiyang Army engaged in brief fighting with Sun Yat-sen's revolutionaries before opening negotiations, brokering a deal whereby Sun would step aside in Yuan's favor if Yuan secured the abdication of the Qing court.
+As a result, Yuan was elected provisional president of the Republic of China, before he became the president.